darshan1999/Python-defensive-security-toolkit/python/README.md

 References to real-world scenarios (brute-force detection, memory forensics, SIEM integration) Notes on what libraries and APIs are used in production environments

-They are structured like study guides with runnable examples, similar to a Jupyter notebook but in plain .py format.
-Many reference external files (auth.log, sample.exe, etc.) or require API keys — they are meant to be read and adapted, not run directly.
+**They are structured like study guides with runnable examples, similar to a Jupyter notebook but in plain .py format.
+Many reference external files (auth.log, sample.exe, etc.) or require API keys they are meant to be read and adapted, not run directly.**
 ---
 <img width="834" height="663" alt="image" src="https://github.com/user-attachments/assets/95b9a1ff-c1ae-4510-89bb-f711aefc0b62" />